Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/forms/select.md

 You may also choose from small and large custom selects to match our similarly sized text inputs.

 {{< design-callout-alert >}}
-These select sizes variants, with a **height different than 40px**, should not be used because they do not respect the Orange Design System specifications.
+This second variant size variant, with a **height of 30px**, should not be used because it does not respect the Orange Design System specifications.

 Please refer to the [Forms](https://system.design.orange.com/0c1af118d/p/88ab5b-forms/b/599459) guidelines on the Orange Design System website.
 {{< /design-callout-alert >}}